 Safe computing practices are the responsibility of the individual registering a device.
 All registered devices are expected to provide secure network access (i.e. password protection, firewall enabled, etc.).
 These devices must be kept updated with the latest security patches available.
 Unsecured, open, and/or unprotected network devices are subject to removal from network access, such as wireless routers.

 UNI does not monitor ResNet for copyright violations.
 However, it does comply with infringement notifications in accordance with the DMCA (Digital Millennium Copyright Act).
 If a notification is received of a copyright violation, the violator's ResNet connections will be revoked and the user will be notified through their UNI e-mail account.
+For more information on copyright compliance at UNI, visit the ITS web site's Policies & Guidelines page.

 Network Card Installation